 NLF: Boards must be aware of the following:

-The Eligible Veteran Status data element, when migrated into TWIST from WorkInTexas.com, has already met state data validation requirements for only the WP and JVSG programs.
+The Eligible Veteran Status data element, when migrated into TWIST from WorkInTexas.com, has already met state data validation requirements for only the WP and Jobs for Veterans State Grant programs.

 WorkInTexas.com requires individuals to self-identify as veterans and provide military service details during registration.
 Qualified spouses also self-identify during registration.